lstrojny/phpunit-clever-and-smart/README.md

 # Clever Test Runner for PHPUnit [![Build Status](https://secure.travis-ci.org/lstrojny/phpunit-clever-and-smart.png)](http://travis-ci.org/lstrojny/phpunit-clever-and-smart)

 ## Mission
- - Store previous test runs in a database
- - On consecutive test runs, the following order is ensured
+Enable fast feedback cycles by storing test case results in a database and reorder tests on consecutive runs in the following order:
   1. Failures and Errors
   2. Unrecorded tests
   3. Slowest tests first

 It’s probably not yet very stable but try it out.